When This Requirement Applies

 Buyer Protections Built Into the Law

-Arizona gives buyers two important protections under this statute.
-First, the buyer has a five-day right to rescind the transaction after receiving the affidavit.
-Second, any release or waiver of the seller's liability for omissions or misrepresentations in the affidavit is not valid.
-The seller cannot contract around the obligation to disclose accurately.
+The law gives buyers two key protections.
+First, the buyer can cancel the transaction within five days of receiving the affidavit.
+Second, any waiver of the seller's liability for errors in the affidavit is not valid.